 All submissions and calls are confidential.

-Rivkie Wilschanski is the Shlucha of the Kenosha, Wisconsin community for the last 15 years.
+Rivkie Wilschanski MS, is the Shlucha of the Kenosha, Wisconsin community for the last 15 years.
 Rivkie co-directs her Chabad House along with her husband and six children.

 Rivkie establishes a positive and trusting rapport with her clients, encouraging them to reach their fullest potential in an environment that is secure and strictly confidential.